NTSB: Uber Self-Driving Car Disabled Emergency Brakes Before Fatal Crash

-A preliminary National Transportation Safety Board (NTSB) report, released Thursday, determined that the Uber Technologies Inc., online transportation company, disengaged the braking system of the self-driving vehicle involved in a fatal pedestrian accident in Arizona in March.
+A preliminary National Transportation Safety Board (NTSB) report, released Thursday, determined that Uber disengaged the braking system of the self-driving vehicle involved in a fatal pedestrian accident in Arizona in March.

-According to Reuters, the onboard radar system of the automated 2017 Volvo XC90 “saw” Elaine Herzberg, 49, as she walked her bicycle outside the crosswalk of a four-lane road in Tempe, Arizona.
+According to Reuters, the on-board radar system of the automated 2017 Volvo XC90 “saw” Elaine Herzberg, 49, as she walked her bicycle outside the crosswalk of a four-lane road in Tempe, Arizona.

 The computer system, according to the Reuters article, had problems discerning Herzberg and did not determine that brakes needed to be applied until 1.3 seconds before the car hit and killed her.